cicnavi/dockers/README.md

 ### DAP (Debian Apache PHP) Containers

-DAP contaners are available with different PHP versions.
-Each folder in 'dap' folder coresponds to specific PHP version which is used in a container.
+DAP containers are available with different PHP versions.
+Each folder in 'dap' folder corresponds to specific PHP version which is used in a container.
 So, with this approach we can easily run different containers to test our web application on different PHP version.

 #### Running DAP containers
 Once you've cloned this repo, go to 'dap' directory: